yearn/yearn-devdocs/docs/contributing/governance/yfi.md

 ## The evolution of YFI

-Responsibilities of YFI token holders, and how the token itself plays into the Yearn is meant to be dynamic.
+Responsibilities of YFI token holders, and how the token itself plays into Yearn is meant to be dynamic.
 All of its functions can be modified by the community at any time, and there have been multiple instances of this already.

 From the week of YFI's emergence, there was extensive discussion around emissions, supply and powers of token holders.

 ### Distribution

-When the YFI token contract was deployed, users of various DeFi protocols were able to [obtain it](https://www.youtube.com/watch?v=kjv-sW2PBS4&ab_channel=DeFiTutorialswithDeFiDad) through providing liquidity to specific pools.
-30,000 tokens were rewarded proportionally to liquidity providers of Curve Finance yPool, the YFI/DAI Balancer pool and the YFI/yPool LP token Balancer pool.
+When the YFI token contract was deployed, users of various DeFi protocols were able to [obtain it](https://www.youtube.com/watch?v=kjv-sW2PBS4&ab_channel=DeFiTutorialswithDeFiDad) by providing liquidity to specific pools.
+30,000 tokens were rewarded proportionally to liquidity providers of Curve Finance yPool, the YFI/DAI Balancer pool, and the YFI/yPool LP token Balancer pool.
 The output tokens of depositing in these pools were staked through a discontinued Yearn interface, and stakers were rewarded in YFI for approximately 7 days, until the supply ran out.

 ### Discontinuing emissions

 YFI was designed with a minting function built in.
 Originally, this function was solely controlled by Andre Cronje, but shortly after the token emissions began, that control was handed to a multisig wallet.

-Because the intention behind YFI was to completely decentralize control, there were no concrete plans for emissions after the intial 30,000 YFI were distributed.
+Because the intention behind YFI was to completely decentralize control, there were no concrete plans for emissions after the initial 30,000 YFI were distributed.
 [YIP-1](https://yips.yearn.finance/YIPS/yip-1) approved a weekly distribution of YFI, but the execution of that proposal required a second decision about how to distribute, which did not come to fruition.

 ### Phasing out YFI staking revenue